$0 Call-Out on All Work 1800 349 338

 Shower Drain Tiles

-Additionally, regularly inspecting and cleaning your shower drain stopper or strainer is a good idea.
+Additionally, it is a good idea to regularly inspect and clean your shower drain stopper or strainer.
 Hair and soap residue can accumulate on these fixtures, making them less effective.
-Simply unscrew or snap off the stopper according to the manufacturer’s instructions and use an old toothbrush to remove debris.
+SimpUnscrewsnap off the stopper according to the manufacturer’s instructions and use an old toothbrush to remove debris.

-For those times when prevention isn’t enough, and you notice the water is draining slowly, consider a gentle mechanical approach before resorting to chemical drain cleaners, which can corrode pipes.
-A plunger designed explicitly for showers can help to dislodge minor clogs.
-For more stubborn blockages, a plumber’s snake or drain auger can be used to penetrate and clear the obstruction.
+If intervention isn’t enough, and you notice the water is dying slowly, consider a gentle mechanical approach before using chemical drain cleaners, which can corrode pipes.
+A plunger designed explicitly for showers can help to dodge minor clogs.
+For more stubborn blockages, a plumber’s snake or drain auger can be utilised to clear the obstruction.

 Remember, consistency and early intervention are key to preventing clogged shower drains.
 By incorporating these simple steps into your cleaning routine, you can keep your shower drain flowing freely and avoid the need for costly repairs.
 Regular vigilance is your best defence against the inconvenience of a clogged shower drain.